Pi4J/pi4j.github.io/content/prepare/install-java.md

 ## Install Java

 There are many ways you can install Java.
 The easiest way to make Java available for both normal use and as root user (`sudo`), is the following approach which downloads one of the many distributions that are available.

+With the following commands you can get Java 21 installed.
+Pi4J needs Java 11, which means you can also use a newer runtime.

 ```shell
 $ cd ~/Downloads